Magman03k7/CalamityJPT/README.md

 # CalamityJPT
-A mod that translates Calamity Mod item names, tooltips, buff names, NPC names, and projectile names into Japanese.
+A mod that translates Mod item names, tooltips, buff names, NPC names, and projectile names into Japanese.